 On or before October 1 of each year, the Board is mandated by state law to prepare and submit to the State Superintendent of Education the annual budget adopted by the Board.
-The original 2013 fiscal year budget, adopted on September 6, 2012, was based on a conservative approach that reflected current revenues and expenditures.
-The original budget figures were amended twice; first on January 24, 2013, and second on June 11, 2013.
+The original 2014 fiscal year budget, adopted on August 29, 2013 was based on a conservative approach that reflected current revenues and expenditures.
+The original budget figures were amended twice; first on January 23, 2014, and second on June 10, 2014.
 For purposes of this budgetary analysis, only the General Fund of the Board is discussed in accordance with the GASB 34 reporting model.

-General Fund - The comparison of the General Fund original budget to the final amended budget is on page 31.
+General Fund - The comparison of the General Fund original budget to the final amended budget is on page $\underline{32}$.
 The differences between the original budget and the final amended budget of the Board can be briefly summarized as follows:

-Amendment #1 was necessary to: budget federal carry-over funds; adjust fund balances to FY12 actual ending unaudited balances; add new grants: Pre-K, High Schools that Work, and Tech Centers that Work; add new state contract for STI funding; establish projects in Public School fund capital outlay.
+Amendment #1 was necessary to: budget federal carry-over funds; adjust fund balances to FY13 actual ending unaudited balances; add new grants: Pre-K, High Schools that Work, and Tech Centers that Work; add new state contract for STI funding; establish projects in Public School fund capital outlay.

-Amendment #2 was necessary to: adjust for movements in federal grants, state grants, general fund, and local schools; add projects in Public School fund capital outlay; establish budget for 16th section land; establish budget for agricultural grants.
+Amendment #2 was necessary to: adjust for movements in federal grants, state grants, general fund, and local schools; add projects in Public School fund capital outlay; establish budget for16th section land; establish budget for agricultural grants; establish budget for National Board Supplements.